data-dot-all/dataall/documentation/userguide/docs/redshift_datasets.md

 1) Both Redshift Serverless and Provisioned clusters are supported
 2) Connections use AWS Secrets Manager secrets or Redshift users to connect to the namespace.
 Check the [documentation](https://docs.aws.amazon.com/redshift/latest/mgmt/query-editor-v2-using.html#query-editor-v2-connecting) to understand each mechanism.
 Additional connection mechanisms might be considered in the future.
 3) There are 2 types of Redshift Connections, `ADMIN` and `DATA_USER`
     - `ADMIN` - the user whose credentials are provided has permissions to all namespace tables that can be managed in data.all and can create and manage Redshift datashares and redshift role permissions.
+In data.all it will be used to process share requests.
-    - `DATA_USER` - the user whose credentials are provided has permissions to read the tables that the data user wants to import
+    - `DATA_USER` - the user whose credentials are provided has permissions to read the tables that the data user wants to import.
+In data.all it will be used to import datasets.

 **Pre-requisites**
-Redshift clusters and users are typically managed by a dedicated team.
-For this reason, data.all will work "importing" existing infrastructure and users:
+data.all requires Redshift clusters and users to be managed by a dedicated team and infrastructure created outside of data.all.
+For this reason, data.all will work "importing" existing infrastructure and users, requiring the following information on import:
 - Redshift Serverless namespace/workgroup or Provisioned cluster: the user creating the connection must know the `namespace ID` and the `workgroup` for Redshift Serverless or the `cluster ID` for the case of Redshift Provisioned clusters.
 - Redshift user: Redshift administrators manage Redshift users outside of data.all.
 Our recommendation is to create a dedicated `ADMIN` user for data.all in each onboarded cluster.
 Data users can be reused.
 - Connection details:
-   - Redshift user: only valid for Provisioned clusters: data.all will generate a temporary password to connect to the database.
+   - Redshift user (only valid for Provisioned clusters): data.all will generate a temporary password to connect to the database.
 In this case no password or secret needs to be provided to data.all.
    - AWS Secrets Manager Secret (recommended): the username and password for the Redshift user can be stored in a Secret that **MUST** be tagged with 2 tags.
 Check the pictures below to see how it should look in the AWS Console.
        - tagKey: dataall, tagValue: True - Needed for data.all to be able to access the Secret
        - tagKey: Redshift, tagValue: Any - Needed by Redshift to use as connection